orendain/DemeoMods/HouseRules_Essentials/README.md

   ```

 - __PieceUseWhenKilledOverridden__: Allows the list of UseWhenKilled abilities for any ♟️BoardPiece to be overridden
-  - Abilities are trigged at the a piece dies.
+  - Abilities are triggered when a piece dies.
   - Config accepts Dictionary of boardpieceIDs and Lists of AbilityKeys e.g. ` "BoardPieceID": [ "AbilityKey1", "AbilityKey2" ] }`

   ###### _Example JSON config for PieceUseWhenKilledOverridden_